godotengine/godot-docs/tutorials/animation/animation_tree.rst

 One of the nice features in Godot's ``StateMachine`` implementation is the ability to travel.
 The graph can be instructed to go from the current state to another one, while visiting all the intermediate ones.
 This is done via the A\* algorithm.

-To use the travel ability, you should first retrieve the :ref:`AnimationNodeStateMachinePlayback <class_AnimationNodeStateMachinePlayback>` object from the ``AnimationTree`` node (it is exported as a property).
+To use the travel ability, you should first retrieve the :ref:`AnimationNodeStateMachinePlayback <api:class_AnimationNodeStateMachinePlayback>` object from the ``AnimationTree`` node (it is exported as a property).